krayin/krayin-docs/docs/1.x/graphql-shop-api/cart.md

 ## Move To Wishlist

-You can move a cart item from cart to wishlist from the Bagisto store.
+You can move a cart item from cart to wishlist from the Krayin store.
 You can achieve this job by using the `Move To Wishlist` API call.

 - Headers